IBM/Hybrid-Cloud-Applications-and-Services/on-promise-database.md

     ![discovery](images/discovery.png)

-10. As shown in the following screen capture, you can click the **Try it out** button, which starts your application, running on Docker
+10. As shown in the following screen capture, you can click the **Try it out** button, which calls your application that runs on Cloud Foundry with your on-promise database.

     ![try it out](images/try-it-out.png)